Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 ================

 vvas_xcompositor is a hardware accelerated N input, 1 output Gstreamer plugin that combines two or more video frames into a single frame.
 It can accept the below mentioned video formats.
 For each of the requested sink pads it will compare the incoming geometry and framerate to define the output parameters.
-Indeed output video frames will have the geometry of the biggest incoming video stream and the framerate of the fastest incoming one.
+Indeed, output video frames will have the geometry of the biggest incoming video stream and the framerate of the fastest incoming one.

-In case input and output formats are different, then the colorspace conversion will be hardware accelerated by vvas_xcompositor.
+In case input and output formats are different, then the color space conversion will be hardware accelerated by vvas_xcompositor.
-For implementation details, refer to `vvas_xcompositor source code <https://gitenterprise.xilinx.com/IPS-SSW/vvas/tree/master/vvas-gst-plugins/sys/compositor>`_
+For implementation details, refer to `vvas_xcompositor source code <https://github.com/Xilinx/VVAS/tree/master/vvas-gst-plugins/sys/compositor>`_

 Input and Output
 ------------------------